-Each year I have students who struggle with their fine motor skills.
-I believe many kids these day are often more into screens than building, crafting and so many other tinkering activities.
-In the classroom, many teachers are feeling the push for academics that it is not always happening in the classroom either.
-I decided to put together some fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.
+Each year I have students who struggle with fine motor skills.
+I believe many kids these days are more into screen activities rather than building, crafting, and many other fine motor activities.
+In the classroom, many teachers feel the pressure to focus on academics.
+Fine motor activities often get pushed aside.
+I decided to put together fine motor kids that will hopefully give my students the opportunity to build their fine motor muscles.

 Fine Motor Kits

 Before I went out and bought a bunch of items, I first looked to see what I already had.
 Most items I used were found in my house or classroom.
 Here are some of the kit contents.

 If you don’t have some or any of these items, you can find links to some of the items below.